glassbead0/hanabi-conventions/Reference.md

 While the other sections in this document contain lists of special "moves", this section only contains general principles.
 We refer to them in post-game reviews and when thinking about the game.

-### Trash

-* *Trash* cards are defined as cards that have already been played.
-Thus, they are useless to the team.
-* Players should generally avoid "touching" trash cards with a clue, as doing so would violate *Good Touch Principle*.
-  * Rarely, it can be useful to deliberately clue a trash card and violate *Good Touch Principle* in order to perform a special move.
-Several such moves are covered later on in this document.
-* In the case where a suit is partially "dead", the unneeded cards are also considered trash.
-For example, if both copies of the red 3 have been discarded, then the red 4 and the red 5 are both considered trash.

 ### Efficiency